 Information for landlords and tenants about the effective and safe management of private rented accommodation.
 Our aim is to raise awareness and improve standards through a process of Education, Empowerment & Enforcement.
 Areas we cover include houses in multiple occuaption (HMOs),houses rented by single households, park homes & caravan sites.
 You can find information covering landlord and tenant responsibilities including repairs, fire safety,electrical Safety, energy efficiency & damp and mould hazards.

-We currently operate two Selective licensing schemes in Doncaster.
-One in Hexthorpe and one in a designated area of Edlington.
-If you rent out a property that is tenanted in those areas, you are likely to require a licence.
+We currently operate a Selective licensing scheme in Doncaster, covering the designated area of Edlington.
+If you rent out a property that is tenanted this area, you are likely to require a licence.

 To rent out properties in Doncaster you may need a licence.
 The license you need will depend on the location, type, size and number of people living in the property.

 Landlords can still access and market their properties and ensure that works are carried out to meet legal obligations and ensure tenant welfare whilst observing social distancing measures.

 Local authorities, tenants and landlords all need to work together to maintain the Borough as an attractive place where people want to live and thrive.
 Landlords play an important role in this and have an interest in making sure that tenants are educated in using the Council's waste services.
 Having good check in and check out procedures and being armed with the correct information can greatly reduce the likelihood of waste management issues arising during the tenancy.